MechMicroMan/DefDAP/README.md

 ## Documentation

-- For more help, see the documentation under /docs/html
+- For more help, see the online [documentation](http://mechmicroman.github.io/DefDAP) or browse in the /docs directory.

 ## Contributing

-- For information about contributing see the [guidelines](/docs/contributing.md)
+- For information about contributing see the [guidelines](http://mechmicroman.github.io/DefDAP/contributing.html).

 ## Credits